raviramamoorthy12/mykeep/README.md

 # MyKeepApplication

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.
-It is developed for Cognizant FSD Program Angular First Assignment Before running the application start json server using json-server server/db.json command.
+Before running the application start json server using json-server server/db.json command.
 Make sure you have installed json-server node package.

 ## Development server